Azure/Vision-AI-DevKit-Pages/docs/_docs/06-troubleshooting.md

 ## Display issues

+* Your display needs to have a minimum resolution of 1080p.
 * Use a direct HDMI connection to the display.
 Converters, e.g. Display Port to HDMI, will usually cause the output to fail.
 * The neural processing engine (or other parts of the stack) may require a reboot occasionally.
 The command line
   ```